JackBister/logsuck/README.md

 Contributions in the form of pull requests and issues are welcome!
 Here are some tips on running Logsuck locally for developing.

-First of all, you will need a version of Go with support for Go modules and the `embed` package (1.16 is used when building in CI), as well as a fairly recent Node/npm installation (Node v12 and npm v6 are used in CI).
+First of all, you will need a recent version of Go (1.18 is used when building in CI), as well as a fairly recent Node/npm installation (Node v12 and npm v6 are used in CI).
 If cross compiling for Windows, you need [gcc-mingw-w64](http://mingw-w64.org/doku.php/download).

 Logsuck consists of two parts: A Go application for the backend and a [preact](https://preactjs.com/) GUI for the frontend.
 When the Go application is built, the frontend is bundled into the executable using [the embed package](https://golang.org/pkg/embed).
 This bundling step allows Logsuck to be deployed as a single executable.